plausible/docs/docs/proxy/guides/cloudflare.md

 ## Step 1: Create a worker

-In you Cloudflare account, click the dropdown on the top left and choose '[Workers](https://workers.cloudflare.com/)'.
+In your Cloudflare account, click the dropdown on the top left and choose '[Workers](https://workers.cloudflare.com/)'.
 On the workers page, click on 'Create a Worker' to start configuring your proxy.
 Next, you'll see a page where you can edit the code for your edge worker.
 Remove the default code and paste the following code instead:

 ```js
 const ScriptName = '/js/script.js';